thepoly/pipeline/documentation/Learning DJango.md

 {% endblock %}
 ```

+By wrapping unique code in the block in the inheriting template, you override this block.

 "Content" is just the name of the block.
 Now the home.html template inheriting from base.html
 can fill it in by making a block too.